Gerald Ford: NOT DEMOCRATICALLY ELECTED

 The Eisenhower Administration prevented half a dozen threats from developing into wars.
 There was Trieste, the Mossadegh uprising in Iran, Guatemala, Formosa, Suez, Lebanon, Quemoy, and West Berlin.
 All these international crises resolved without war."

-Note Ford's choice of words: the "uprising" in Iran.
-Ford actually believed that a business dispute between Iran and Britain was a "threat" that would have developed into "war".
-The very word, "uprising", connotes resistance of oppression and injustice.
-To an imperial power, that constitutes a "threat", tempting that power to resort to war to maintain its dominant position.
+Note the choice of words: the "uprising" in Iran — that very word connotes resistance of oppression and injustice.
+In the imperial mindset, popular nationalist movements represent a "threat" to its interests, tempting that power to resort to coercion or violence to maintain its dominant position.

 Related links: